ordepdev/ordepdev.github.io/_posts/2019-09-19-tales-from-running-kafka-streams-in-production.md

 database can handle those lookups.
 Making this type of external calls inside a stream may introduce extra latency which could have an impact on the consumer lag of downstream systems, so please, use it carefully.

+> Data locality is critical for performance.
+Although key lookups are typically very fast, the latency introduced by using remote storage becomes a bottleneck when you’re working at scale.

+> The key point here isn’t the degree of latency per record retrieval, which may be minimal.
+The important factor is that you’ll potentially process millions or billions of records through a streaming application.
+When multiplied by a factor that large, even a small degree of network latency can have a huge impact.

 The cool thing about having to lookup for data from an _external state store_ is that we can abstract our _external state store_ as a simple _StateStore_ and use it like the others, without